-Of the 120 total acres, 43 acres will be developed within Lee's Summit for the first phase of development.
+Of the 120 total acres, 38 acres will be developed within Lee's Summit for the mixed-use portion of the property.

 Wastewater lagoons were previously constructed on the site, and since abandoned and filled in.
 The fill has since settled and created a low lying area and the majority of the wetlands which exist on site today.
 The location of previous lagoons can be found in Appendix B.